-The National Radio Astronomy Observatory is operated by Associated Universities, Inc., under cooperative agreement with the National Science Foundation.
+The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.

 24.2 Preprints

 NRAO requests that you submit four copies of all papers which include observations taken with any NRAO instrument or have NRAO author(s) to Ellen Bouton in the Charlottesville Library.
 NRAO authors may request that their papers be included in the official NRAO preprint series.
 Multiple author papers will not be included in the series if they are being distributed by another institution.
 All preprints for distribution should have a title page that conforms to the window format of the NRAO red preprint covers.
 Note that preprints will be distributed ONLY when the NRAO author so requests; inclusion in the series is not automatic.
 This action will also cause the paper to be included in NRAO's publication lists.